 • The glaze will burn if your flame is too high.
 Just add the glaze during the last few minutes.

 Ever wonder what to serve with ham steaks?
-I’ve got lots of suggestions for you!
-Try this easy ham steaks recipe with:
+We’ve got lots of easy side dishes for you!
+Try this easy ham steak recipe with:

 Grilled Ham Steaks can be kept in an airtight container in the fridge for 4-5 days.
-Gently heat the leftovers or use them in tasty recipes like this Leftover Ham and Gnocchi Skillet.
+Gently heat the leftovers in a large skillet over medium heat, or use them in tasty recipes like this Leftover Ham and Gnocchi Skillet or Ham and Cheese Omelette.

 Grilled Ham Steak with Brown Sugar Mustard Glaze